apollographql/apollo-server/docs/source/integrations/building-integrations.md

 ### Compute GraphQL Context

-A request handler has access to all kinds of useful information about the incoming request which is often useful during GraphQL execution.
+A request handler has access to all kinds of information about the incoming request which can be useful during GraphQL execution.
 Integrations should provide a hook to users which allows them to generate their GraphQL context object based on the incoming request.

 If no `context` function is provided, an empty GraphQL context object is sufficient (see `defaultContext` below).